-The Subordination Period will extend from July 5, 1994 until the first day of any quarter beginning on or after August 1, 1999 in respect of which (i) distributions of Available Cash on the Common Units and the Subordinated Units equaled or exceeded the Minimum Quarterly Distribution for each of the three consecutive four-quarter periods immediately preceding such date (excluding any such Available Cash that is attributable to net increases in working capital borrowings, net decreases in reserves and any positive balance in Cash from Operations at the beginning of such four-quarter periods) and (ii) the Partnership has invested at least \$50 million in acquisitions and capital additions or improvements made to increase the operating capacity of the Partnership.
+The Subordination Period will extend from the closing of this offering until the first day of any quarter beginning on or after August 1, 1999 in respect of which (i) distributions of Available Cash on the Common Units and the Subordinated Units equaled or exceeded the Minimum Quarterly Distribution for each of the three consecutive four-quarter periods immediately preceding such date (excluding any such Available Cash that is attributable to net increases in working capital borrowings, net decreases in reserves and any positive balance in Cash from Operations at the beginning of such four-quarter periods) and (ii) the Partnership has invested at least \$50 million in the expansion of its business.
 The Partnership Agreement contains provisions intended to discourage a person or group from attempting to remove the General Partner as general partner of the Partnership or otherwise change management of the Partnership.
 Among them is the provision that if the General Partner is removed other than for cause, the Subordination Period will end.
-See "The Partnership Agreement -- Change of Management Provisions."
+See "The Partnership Agreement--Change of Management Provisions."
 Upon the expiration of the Subordination Period, the Common Units will no longer accrue distribution arrearages and the holders of Subordinated Units will participate pro rata with the holders of Common Units in distributions of Available Cash up to the Minimum Quarterly Distribution.

-A total of 5,531,240 Subordinated Units held by Ferrellgas and its affiliates will convert into Common Units on the first day of any quarter beginning on or after August 1, 1997 in respect of which (i) distributions of Available Cash on the Common Units and the Subordinated Units equaled or exceeded the Minimum Quarterly Distribution for each of the two consecutive four-quarter periods immediately preceding such date and (ii) the operating cash generated by the Partnership in each of such four-quarter periods equaled or exceeded 125% of the Minimum Quarterly Distribution on all Common Units and all Subordinated Units (excluding in each case any such Available Cash that is attributable to net increases in working capital borrowings, net decreases in reserves and any positive balance in Cash from Operations at the beginning of such four-quarter periods and including for purposes of (ii) above any net increases in reserves to provide funds for distributions with respect to Units and any general partner interests).
-Upon the expiration of the Subordination Period all remaining Subordinated Units will convert into Common Units.
+A total of 4,848,875 Subordinated Units held by Ferrellgas and its affiliates will convert into Common Units on the first day of any quarter beginning on or after August 1, 1997 in respect of which (i) distributions of Available Cash on the Common Units and the Subordinated Units equaled or exceeded the Minimum Quarterly Distribution for each of the two consecutive four-quarter periods immediately preceding such date and (ii) the operating cash generated by the Partnership in each of such four-quarter periods equaled or exceeded 125% of the Minimum Quarterly Distribution on all Common Units and all Subordinated Units (excluding in each case any such Available Cash that is attributable to net increases in working capital borrowings, net decreases in reserves and any positive balance in Cash from Operations at the beginning of such four-quarter periods and including for purposes of (ii) above any net increases in reserves to provide funds for distributions with respect to Units and any general partner interests).
+Upon the expiration of the Subordination Period all remaining Subordinated Units will be entitled to convert into Common Units.
 In addition, in the event that the General Partner is removed other than for cause, the Subordinated Units will convert into Common Units and will therefore participate in distributions in respect of Common Unit Arrearages, if any.
-See "The Partnership Agreement--Withdrawal or Removal of the General Partner."
+See "The Partnership Agreement-- Withdrawal or Removal of the General Partner."

-Distributions of Cash from Operations during Subordination Period first, 98% to the Common Unitholders, pro rata, and 2% to the General Partner, until there has been distributed in respect of each Common Unit an amount equal to the Minimum Quarterly Distribution for such quarter;
+DISTRIBUTIONS OF CASH FROM OPERATIONS DURING SUBORDINATION PERIOD first, 98% to the Common Unitholders, pro rata, and 2% to the General Partner, until there has been distributed in respect of each Common Unit an amount equal to the Minimum Quarterly Distribution for such quarter;